 Everyone loves stopping at the Ha Ling summit, but it can get very crowded up there, so taking a break at the Saddle is a good alternative.

-The Ha Ling trail is very close to Canmore, so you could reward yourself after this difficult hike with an ice cream in Canmore or a great meal at one of Canmore’s many excellent restaurants.
+The Ha Ling trail is very close to Canmore, so you could reward yourself after this difficult hike with an ice cream in Canmore or a great meal at one of Canmore’s best lunch restaurants.

 Ha Ling Hiking Safety